-The module builds on the overview of hospitality information technologies and disruptive innovation that are introduced in the Technology, Change, and Innovation module.
-It aims to provide students with a number of service design techniques and models by which current and cutting-edge technologies can be designed into existing and new service journeys, therefore delivering service innovation through technology to create business value.
-Students will be exposed to research informed, practice relevant teaching and series of innovative design workshops using emerging service science and service logic thinking to help develop innovative digital solutions or improve current ones to address current managerial and sustainability issues.
+This module aims to provide you with a number of service design techniques and models by which current and cutting-edge digital technologies can be designed into existing and new service journeys in the hospitality industry, therefore delivering service innovation through design and technology to create business value.
+You will be exposed to research-informed, practice-relevant teaching and a series of innovative design workshops using emerging service science and service logic thinking to help develop innovative digital solutions or improve current ones to address current managerial and sustainability issues.

 Hospitality & Tourism Management

 ECTS Credits: 7.5

 Lecture Hours: 11

 Guided Learning: 22